Tragic Plunge: Bus Accident in Bangladesh's Padma River | Business

 - Bangladesh

-A bus carrying at least 40 people plunged into the Padma River in Bangladesh on Wednesday while attempting to board a transport ferry, leading to fears of many missing passengers.
+In a tragic incident, at least 16 people have died and several others are missing following a bus accident in Bangladesh.
+The bus plunged into the Padma River on its way to boarding a transport ferry, according to official sources.

-The incident occurred in southwestern Rajbari at the Dauladia terminal around 5.15 p.m. as the Dhaka-bound bus was trying to get onto the ferry, river police official Trinath Saha reported.
+The accident took place in the southwestern district of Rajbari, at the Dauladia terminal, around 5.15 pm on Wednesday.
+Salvage operations have reported that 14 bodies were found inside the bus once it was retrieved, with ongoing efforts to locate those still unaccounted for.

-Some passengers managed to swim ashore or were rescued, but the majority remain unaccounted for.
-Rescuers, including fire service divers and a salvage vessel, have been dispatched to the scene to aid in the search efforts.
+Officials disclosed that the vehicle was carrying around 40 passengers, many returning to Dhaka following Eid holidays.
+Prime Minister Tarique Rahman has been actively briefed on the incident and has called for an investigation.
+The accident reportedly occurred due to a collision with another utility ferry, causing the bus driver to lose control.